diogro/expressionVariance-manuscript/main.md

 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.
 We further investigate the tissue-level expression variance ranks as they relate to genomic regulation.

 __Gene expression mean rank:__ We also use the same strategy to create a mean gene expression rank, repeating the process but using mean expression instead of standard deviation.
+All ranks are available in the supporting information.

 ## Gene level statistics